zeredbox/ESP32-S3_arduino_tflite_micro_arena_size_finder/README.md

 **This repository is intended for Arduino hobbyists and makers who have created an AI model with Edge Impulse and want to deploy it reliably on an ESP32-S3 as an Arduino library.**

+## 🔍 What the sketch does

+The Arduino sketch in this repository:

+- Prints free internal SRAM heap.
+- Prints the largest available contiguous SRAM heap block.
+- Prints free and total PSRAM.
+- Allocates the Edge Impulse input feature buffer in PSRAM.
+- Runs `run_classifier()` once with a zero-filled test input.
+- Prints memory usage before and after inference.
+- Prints classification output and timing.
+- Displays the TFLite Micro tensor-arena measurement after a small debug addition inside the Edge Impulse SDK.

+The sketch is a diagnostic and sizing tool.
+It does **not** replace the camera or sensor code in a final project.

 ### 📖 A few technical terms

 Before continuing, here are two technical terms used throughout this guide: